Equipment Lease Agreements: Common Rates, Terms, & Conditions

 Inspection, Maintenance & Repair

-When maintenance and repair coverage, or service coverage, is not included, the lease agreement’s “Inspection, Maintenance, and Repair” term—which might be referred to as “Responsibility for Care, Use, and Maintenance of Equipment” or something similar—will state that the lessee is required to maintain the instrument in good working order and make repairs to the equipment at their own expense.
+When service coverage is not included, the lease agreement’s “Inspection, Maintenance, and Repair” term—which might be referred to as “Responsibility for Care, Use, and Maintenance of Equipment” or something similar—will state that the lessee is required to maintain the instrument in good working order and make repairs to the equipment at their own expense.

 Suppose a service coverage option is included in the lease (and the lessee has agreed to these services).
 In that case, the lessee will agree to permit an authorized designee of the lessor to inspect the equipment, conduct maintenance as seen fit throughout the lease term, and make repairs when needed.
-These costs are included in the lease, meaning the lessee will not have to pay out of pocket for maintenance and repairs, as long as the damage to the equipment is due to reasonable wear-and-tear or faulty parts.
+These costs are included in the lease, meaning the lessee will not have to pay out-of-pocket for maintenance and repairs brought on by reasonable wear-and-tear.
 Certain repairs will also be covered by warranty.

 This section may also include a provision regarding the loss or destruction of the equipment.
 In most cases, the contract will typically state that it is up to the lessee to replace the equipment and cover the costs.